John Kavanagh

 Key moments:

-• UFC 196 (March 2016): the loss to Nate Diaz.
-Kavanagh's post-fight analysis publicly acknowledged the preparation gap that produced the result.
+• UFC 196 (March 2016): the loss to Nate Diaz on 11 days' notice as a short-notice replacement at 170.
+Kavanagh's post-fight analysis publicly acknowledged the preparation gap.

 • UFC 205 (November 2016): the second-division title win over Eddie Alvarez.
 The technically-clean lightweight title preparation.

 • UFC 229 (October 2018): the loss to Khabib Nurmagomedov.
-The aftermath produced one of the most-public coach-fighter strategic reassessments in MMA history.
+The aftermath produced one of the most-public coach-fighter strategic reassessments in MMA history, with Kavanagh openly stating that the McGregor wrestling defense had not been adequately prepared.

 The post-2018 era

 The McGregor injury (UFC 264, July 2021) and subsequent inactivity reduced the SBG Ireland championship-level visibility.
-Kavanagh has continued coaching at SBG and produces consistent UFC contracted fighters.
+Kavanagh has continued coaching at SBG Ireland and produces consistent UFC contracted fighters, though without a current UFC champion.

 The legacy

 John Kavanagh built the modern Irish MMA scene from scratch.
-The McGregor commercial impact alone (over $1.5 billion in UFC pay-per-view revenue) makes Kavanagh's coaching results among the most commercially significant in MMA history.
+The McGregor commercial impact alone (over $2 billion in UFC pay-per-view revenue across his career) makes Kavanagh's coaching results among the most commercially significant in MMA history.

-The BJJ-foundation Irish-MMA template that Kavanagh established has influenced subsequent European MMA gyms attempting to build similar programs.
+The BJJ-foundation Irish-MMA template that Kavanagh established has influenced subsequent European MMA gyms attempting to build similar programs in the UK, the Netherlands, Poland, and Germany.
+The SBG affiliate network has continued to grow internationally, with SBG branches operating in 15+ countries by 2026.

 Other coaches